DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 Producers who work in television aim to make the best of this invitation.
 To stay long in a place you have been invited, requiring knowledge of what the homeowner wants.
-We call this the ‘production approach’.
+We call this the 'production approach'.

 Production approach contains two elements: determining the content of program and its technique.
-These can be named as ‘Content Approach’ and ‘Effect to Purpose Approach’.
+These can be named as 'Content Approach' and 'Effect to Purpose Approach'.

-‘Content Approach’ is unique to public broadcasting and ignores the demand of audience.
+'Content Approach' is unique to public broadcasting and ignores the demand of audience.
 Producer turns the information received from experts to television shows, abiding television production principles.
 Purpose of this approach is to raise awareness among people about their basic rights and freedoms, therefore providing a better understanding of the world.

-‘Effect to Purpose Approach’ is unique to commercial broadcasting.
+'Effect to Purpose Approach' is unique to commercial broadcasting.
 It dwells on how viewers will experience the message and what their reactions are going to be more than content.
 Producer creates the program while keeping the message in mind.